Research

 Measuring what Matters: Construct Validity in Large Language Model Benchmarks

-Neural Information Processing Systems (NeurIPS) 2025
+Advances in Neural Information Processing Systems (NeurIPS), San Diego, CA, USA, 2025

 Multiple Choice Questions: Reasoning Makes Large Language Models (LLMs) More Self-Confident Even When They Are Wrong